kglw-dot-net/phase1/blog/_posts/2023-02-16-conversation-king-gizzard-professor.md

 </aside>

 **Dr. Barry Hill:**
-You did have the _Global Carnival_ where you were, that was a really iconic festival.
+You did have the _Global Carnival_ where you were [Gumbaynggir country], that was a really iconic festival.
 The after party was always a cracker as well.

 **W.B.T.G.
 Slinger:**
 I was a bit young for the after party, but yeah, the _Global Carnival_ was very much a defining aspect of my childhood.